Toto Bissainthe: Music

 Toto Bissainthe was very often lauded for being a singer representing the black diaspora.
 In a newspaper clip from the year 1980, there’s an article titled Toto Bissainthe: The Sortileges of the Black diaspora which states, “Her creation has for ambition to refer to a lost freedom that has yet to be found.
 For having personally lived in Haitian exile, she searches for a certain authenticity in her music” (Translated from French).

-In an interview she stated that she sings for the black peopleSimply because we must.
+In an interview she stated that she sings for the black people:Simply because we must.
 What I speak of is unity.
 With colonization and all of the cultural alienation that we were subjected to, we became very separated.
 I see it all over the Antilles.
 There’s very little people who see themselves as Antilleans.
 They consider themselves Martiniquais, Guadeloupean, Haitian, Trinidadian, Cuban, etc.

 Activism

 Toto Bissainthe left her native land during a time of high tensions in Haiti.
 Francois Duvalier, known as Papa Doc, ran a fascist dictatorship in Haiti from 1957 to 1971.
 His son Jean-Claude Duvalier, also known as “Baby Doc”, succeeded him from 1971 until he was overthrown by a popular uprising in 1986.

 In 1980 the Jean-Claude Duvalier dictatorship forbade all media cricism and began exiling journalists.

 In La Vie Ouvriére newspaper, she spoke about her frustration regarding this matter.
-The interviewer asks her how is it that she was able to sing in Haiti, when he thought that she couldn’t.
+The interviewer asks her how is it that she was able to sing in Haiti, when he thought that she couldn't.
 “I can return, but only for one show.
 I feel frustrated to not be able to give a popular show.
 So I will return.
 Right now, with everything that is being said about the regime, they have a bit more attention over their image.
 And that’s why I can return”, she stated.
-She then added “All of the people that I love, I would tell them what I want, against the government and all that, and [the government] wouldn’t find that worrisome because they know that the people don’t speak French…still that can still give some consciousness to some.
-But as soon as I would sing in creole, I would make more impact and they immediately banned me” (Translate from French) (Catala).
+She then added “All of the people that I love, I would tell them what I want, against the government and all that, and [the government] wouldn’t find that worrisome because they know that the people don’t speak French… Still that can still give some consciousness to some.
+But as soon as I would sing in Creole, I would make more impact and they immediately banned me” (Translate from French) (Catala).

 She went on to give a concert less than 2 months before the fall of the Duvalier regime at the Rex Theatre.
 At this concert she told people her message of justice, hope, love, life and revolt.
 The concert concluded with a standing ovation.
 She returned to Haiti indefinitely after the regime had ended.

 In what she called a “slow return”, “she pursued creative work with the support of her spouse, the American journalist Michael Norton”.
 She also collaborated with artists and writers such as Syto Cavé and Lyonel Trouillot.